 In summer 2001, a US talk show (possibly Maury Povich) featured a cabbit story and fuelled the myth.

 Another false claim was published on 18th January 2005 by All Wildlife Rescue and Education Inc (AWRE).
-Along with some photo-manipulated images, the cover story claimed "A few years ago, a good buddy of mine and I were working late into the night with an in vitro fertilization experiment and in the process I confused the container with the rabbit sperm with the container holding the cat sperm and accidentally fertilized a cat ova with rabbit sperm.
+Along with some images (which appear to show a cat with a chromosome abnormality - the facial characteristics suggest Mucopolysaccharidosis-VI), the cover story claimed "A few years ago, a good buddy of mine and I were working late into the night with an in vitro fertilization experiment and in the process I confused the container with the rabbit sperm with the container holding the cat sperm and accidentally fertilized a cat ova with rabbit sperm.
 The Cabbit is the results of said mistake.
 Cabot the Cabbit was raised with cats and pretty much thinks of himself as a cat despite the facial characteristics and the rear-leg locomotion of a rabbit and when startled he does hop off in quite a hurry.
 His temperament is that of a pussycat, sweet, adorable and is happiest while curled in a warm lap and if the owner of that lap is willing to brush Cabot, you'll have a friend forever."
 Were this genuine, it would have been published in scientific journals and verified scientifically - it would be very hot news, not a couple of grainy images and a cover story on a small website.
 Someone is having a joke at the expense of AWRE organisation!

 24 January 2009: Imperatriz, MA, Brazil.
 Two strange kittens allegedly born to a male rabbit and female cat living in the same house; the Brazilian owners claim the kittens have characteristics of both species.
 A video circulated, but the kittens are merely Manx-type cats (such mutations can occur spontaneously).
 Cash-generating/owner-ignorance hoax.